cq-dong/LGMSNet/Readme.md

 ## Environment Setup

 ### 1. Install Dependencies
-Ensure [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is installed, then create the environment using:
+Ensure conda is installed, then create the environment using:

 ```bash
 conda env create -f environment.yaml